Northern lights 5 tips for northern lights viewing

 Let the northern lights show you their true colors.

 The Yukon is home to nature’s most coveted light show: the northern lights.
-And for the next few years, they’ll be at their peak.
-Increased solar activity means the lights will be brighter, more intense, and more frequent than they’ve been in a decade.
+And for the next year or so, they’ll be at their peak.
+Solar max means the lights will be brighter, more intense, and more frequent than they’ve been in a decade.

 Luckily, we’ve got the inside scoop on how to catch them at their best.
 From the ideal time of year to the location, and even who to ask, here are the top tips to ensure you don’t miss out on this natural phenomenon.